As an Amazon Associate I earn from qualifying purchases.

 In fact, you can’t actually donate them to thrift stores either and, if you do, they typically get recycled or (more likely) thrown in the trash.
 If you want to donate your used CPAP machine, find a local company that takes medical donations or call your hospital and ask what they recommend.

 With that being said, however, things slip through the cracks.
-I regularly see CPAP machines at thrift stores and garage sales for sale and, since the sellers either don’t know what they are or don’t know how to sell they, you can regularly get them for dirt cheap.
+I regularly see CPAP machines at thrift stores and garage sales for sale and, since the sellers either don’t know what they are or don’t know how to sell them, you can regularly get them for dirt cheap.

 If I find any used CPAP machine that seems to be in good condition (I’m no expert) I will buy it.
 I usually set it on a shelf until I have several machines before getting a quote so that it’s worth it for me to send them in.